-The first thing to do is to update your iPhone if it isn’t already on iOS 11.3.
+The first thing to do is to update your iPhone if it isn’t already on iOS 11.3. iOS 11.3 contains a new feature that provides you with the option to disable throttling.
 Once updated, dive into Settings and look for Battery Health under the Battery section.

 You will find useful information about the state of your iPhone’s battery there, including your battery’s maximum capacity.
 The stated percentage there is a measure of your phone’s current battery capacity compared to when it was new.